Digaa2710/Digaa2710/ReadMe.md

 - Basic Javascript

 ## My Motivation
-- To be a very good software and bring some change in this world
+- To be a very good software engineer and bring some change in this world
 - To develop as many skills as I can